 Vietnam is one of our 4 communist countries left in the world (the others are Laos, China, and Cuba).

 85% of Vietnamese claim to practice no religion.

-You’ve probably seen the female version of the áo dài, the traditional Vietnamese clothing for women in Taiwan.
+You’ve probably seen the female version of the áo dài, the traditional Vietnamese clothing for women in Vietnam.
 It is a modest long dress with long sleeves and short turtleneck, and slit up the sides.
 But did you know there’s also a men’s version that is similar, but looser, and usually has a matching hat?

 Vietnam has the largest army in the world in terms of total army personnel – that’s 10.5 million personnel, or 10% of the country!

 Along with China, Vietnam makes the most Nike shoes in the world.

 Vietnam is also the world’s leading producer of dragon fruit and black pepper.

 Well, that’s all the fun Vietnam facts we’ve got for you today.
 Hope you’ve learned something new about Vietnam!
 Now how about exploring some of the most famous things to do in Vietnam?